auroranil/GLSL-Playground/README.md

 #GLSL Playground

 A simple program written in C++ that reads a custom fragment shader and shades it to the screen.
-Has basic compatibility with GLSL Heroku and Shadertoy fragment shaders.
+Has basic compatibility with GLSL Sandbox (Heroku) and Shadertoy fragment shaders.

 ## Dependencies